DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 “Keep counting,” Lina said.

 Thunder stumbled again.
 Lightning flashed nowhere at all; the world simply made a decision to be bright and then pretended it hadn’t.
-And then, there was something else: a micro‑pattern, almost nothing—two light pulses, one held—tilted on the second beat.
+And then, there was something else: a micro‑pattern, almost nothing - two light pulses, one held - tilted on the second beat.
 Jason’s ribs knew it the way feet know the last stair in the dark.
 He didn’t name it.
 He just matched it once and let it pass.

 “Calling,” Milo said.
 “That’s another nine.
 I hate how much I like that.
 Next expected if it’s a scheme: around twenty‑seven from the last bright.
-Annnnd—” He made the sound of someone arguing with a spreadsheet.
+Annnnd - ” He made the sound of someone arguing with a spreadsheet.
 “There it is.
 Twenty‑six‑point‑eight.
 What are we doing, kids?
 Tower beacon cosplay?”

 “Don’t guess,” Lina said.
 “Guessing makes you say things we can’t unsay in public.”